Whether you’re publishing your first novel or your fifteenth, a great launch is critical to the success of any book.

 The concept of a street team originated with smaller music labels’ efforts to promote punk and gangsta rap in the days before digital music sales.
 They got groups of organized fans to “hit the streets” to promote their favorite artists, handing out demo tapes and promotional materials at their local music stores, concert venues, and in their neighborhoods.

 You can apply this same structure to promote yourself and your books.
 When organized correctly, a book street team can be a truly mighty promotional tool, bringing to bear the strength of word-of-mouth marketing to boost your visibility in markets you never could have tapped into on your own.

 Still not convinced?
-Check out our top 3 reasons why building a street team can raise your profile in the literary world, and make your next book’s launch an explosive success:
+Check out our top 3 reasons why building a street team can raise your profile in the literary world, get publicity for your book, and make your next book’s launch an explosive success:

 Say your debut novel hits bookstores one month from now.
 Your main goal for the next 30 days should be to get the word out.